 Loss of Bone Density in Women

 In women, bone density (or mass) progressively increases until about age 30, when bones are at their strongest.
 After that, bone density gradually decreases.
-The rate of bone loss accelerates after menopause, which occurs on average around age 51.
+The decrease in bone loss accelerates after menopause, which occurs on average around age 51.

 Because more bone is formed than is broken down in the young adult years, bones progressively increase in density until about age 30, when they are at their strongest.
 After that, as breakdown exceeds formation, bones slowly decrease in density.
 If the body is unable to maintain an adequate amount of bone formation, bones continue to lose density and may become increasingly fragile, eventually resulting in osteoporosis.